zarf-dev/proposals/2-deprecate-big-bang/README.md

 ## Design Details

 ### User Values File Changes
-When a user runs `zarf dev generate big-bang 2.34.0 –values-files=my-values-file.yaml` the values files are expected to be Kubernetes secrets manifests to work with Flux Helm Releases.
+When a user runs `generate-big-bang-zarf-package 2.34.0 –values-file-manifests=my-values-file.yaml` the values files are expected to be Kubernetes secrets manifests to work with Flux Helm Releases.
 These manifests will both be added to the Zarf Package and referenced in the generated Helm Release under the [valuesFrom](https://fluxcd.io/flux/components/helm/helmreleases/#values-references) key.
 This differs from the Big Bang extension which expects traditional Helm values files and converts them to Kubernetes secret manifests during zarf package create.
 If a user submits a values file that is not in the below format, the generate command will fail and they will be prompted to fix.

 ```yaml
 apiVersion: v1